 [Click here for the slide deck from our session.]

 We’re hard at work building this tool, and we can’t wait to share it with you when we launch!
 If you’re in the Denver area, we’ll be hosting a launch party with the city’s Arts & Venues team May 31st, and any Public Art aficionados and community members are welcome to attend.
 To be the first to know when it launches, follow us for updates or sign up for our newsletter where we’ll announce it.

 I learn best by doing.
-I’ve learned so much about the Design Sprint process through our experience with the City of Denver.
+And I’ve learned so much about the design sprint process through our experience with the City of Denver.

 We’re so excited about the finished product for the Public Art site, and beyond that, we’re eager to continue sprinting.
 In order to keep getting better at it, we decided to bring in the big guns—the guy who wrote the book on it, Jake Knapp.